 Making the decision to have surgery is difficult.
 You don't need to rush into it.
 Unless there's a tumor that's causing the seizures, there's no special urgency.
 Learn about the surgery and its alternatives.
 Make sure that you -- and your child -- feel absolutely sure of the surgery before deciding to do it.

-Epilepsy and Vagal Nerve Stimulation (VNS)
+Epilepsy and Vagus Nerve Stimulation (VNS)

 VNS is a newer type of treatment for people with seizures who haven't had success with medication and are not candidates for epilepsy surgery.
 In some ways, it's conceptually similar to a pacemaker for people with heart problems.
 VNS involves implanting a small device about the size of a silver dollar in the chest.
 It is attached by small wires under the skin to the vagus nerve, a large nerve in the neck, and programmed to regularly emit pulses of electricity to the nerve every few minutes.

 Exactly why the device works isn't entirely clear, but these regular pulses of electricity help many people with epilepsy reduce the frequency or intensity of their seizures.
 The device can also be triggered manually by a magnet that can be worn on the wrist or belt.
-If a person feels a seizure coming on, he or she can wave the magnet over the device to cause it to immediately deliver an electric charge.
+If a person feels a seizure coming on, they can wave the magnet over the device to cause it to immediately deliver an electric charge.
 Parents could also use the magnet on their child after a seizure has begun.

 The most common side effects of VNS are hoarseness and, less commonly, discomfort.
 It may also cause a person's voice to change during the few seconds of stimulation.
 For that reason, people sometimes turn it off before singing or public speaking.
 A doctor will be able to reprogram the device in the office using a computer, and it shouldn't need any further maintenance until the battery runs out, which will probably be about six to eight years.